outofthisworld/reduxdecorator/README.md

 As you can see, both these things are effectively doing the same thing.
 Adding and removing an item from an array and ensuring that the original state is not modified (no side effects)

-We maybe could have even modeled this like so:
+This could have been modeled like this also:

 ```javascript
     import { createStore } from 'redux';